-Based on the aforementioned E and H field distributions in the nanocavities, we discuss the polarization of the PL in these structures.
+We discuss the polarization of the PL in the nanocavities based on the considered E and H field distributions.
 For the E-LDOS maximum configuration, since the Ex component is dominant (Ez is negligible3) and Ey is forbidden), IPL∝|dEDxEx|2 and the emission has the Ex component.
-In the M-LDOS maximum configuration, IPL∝|dMDyHy|2 and the emission has an Hy component, because the magnetic field components except for Hy are forbidden.
+In the M-LDOS maximum configuration, IPL∝|dMDyHy|2 and the emission has an Hy component because the magnetic field components, except for Hy, are forbidden.
 Therefore, both the far-field emissions from the E- and M-LDOS maxima are TM-polarized.
 If we set a polarizer, we can expect that the intensities of the PL are proportional to cos2θ.

-The PL spectra from the patterned area with 300×300 m2 were measured at the normal incidence under excitation using a continuous-wave laser with a wavelength of 523 nm, which is suitable for 4I15/2→ 2H11/2 or 4S3/2 absorption transition in Er3+ ions.11) To evaluate polarization of PL, we inserted an angle-variable wire-grid polarizer with an extinction ratio of 1000 in the 1.53 m wavelength region in front of a spectrometer.
+The PL spectra from the patterned 300×300 m2 area were measured at the normal incidence under excitation using a continuous-wave laser with a wavelength of 523 nm, which is resonant for 4I15/2→ 2H11/2 or 4S3/2 absorption transition in Er3+ ions.11) To evaluate polarization of PL, we inserted an angle-variable wire-grid polarizer with an extinction ratio of 1000 in the 1.53 m wavelength region in front of a spectrometer.

-Figure 3 (a) and (b) show the PL spectra of the E- and M-LDOS maxima as a function of the polarization angle θ.
+Figure 3 (a) and (b) show the PL spectra of the E- and M-LDOS maxima, respectively, as a function of the polarization angle θ.
 In both cases, the intensity is decreased with θ, and is extremely weak at θ=90°.
-The spectral shapes are very different from each other, and they agree very well with the respective ED and MD components of the PL of the bulk Er3+:SiO2, which was determined in our previous report.3) In Fig. 3 (c), the normalized integral intensities for the wavelength range is shown, which is an exact fit with cos2.
+The spectral shapes are very different from each other, and they agree very well with the respective ED and MD components of the PL of the bulk Er3+:SiO2, determined in our previous report.3) Fig. 3 (c) presents the normalized integral intensities for the wavelength range, which is an exact fit with cos2.
 The degree of polarization defined as (I0–I90)/(I0+I90),12) where Iis the wavelength-integrated intensities for is equal to 0.98 and 0.99 for the E- and M-LDOS maxima nanocavities, respectively.
-The result shows that only the PL associated with the ED component oriented in the x direction (dEDx) and the MD component oriented in the y direction (dMDy) was selectively enhanced among the PL emissions of the randomly oriented dipoles in the x, y and z directions.
-The small PL discernible in Fig. 3 (a) for θ=90° could be due to the imperfection of the structures such as the tapered rectangular shape shown in the scanning transmission electron microscope images in our previous report.3)
+The result indicates that only the PL associated with the ED component oriented in the x-direction (dEDx) and the MD component oriented in the y-direction (dMDy) was selectively enhanced among the PL emissions of the randomly oriented dipoles in the x-, y- and z-directions.
+The small PL discernible in Fig. 3 (a) for θ=90° could be due to the imperfection of the structures such as the tapered rectangular shape observed in the scanning transmission electron microscope images.3)

-Such prominent ED- and MD-enhanced polarized emissions have not been observed in mirror configuration systems5,6) or nanoholes structures.13) This pronounced polarization is direct proof that our nanocavities provide highly anisotropic E- and M-LDOS environments that are precisely controlled.
+The prominent ED- and MD-enhanced polarized emissions have not been observed in mirror configuration systems5,6) or nanoholes structures.13) This pronounced polarization is a direct proof that our nanocavities provide highly anisotropic E- and M-LDOS environments, which can be precisely controlled.
 From the results, we expect that the LDOS engineered nanocavities can provide new opportunities to develop reliable polarization-division multiplexing systems.14)

 In summary, we have demonstrated linearly polarized emissions from E- and M-LDOS engineered nanocavities.
 The PL from the nanocavity arrays tuned to the Er3+ PL peak wavelengths showed a degree of polarization of at least 98%.
-It is noted that the observed unique PL properties in the radiative environment with extremely anisotropic LDOSs have not been widely discussed before.
+It is noted that the observed unique PL properties in the radiative environment with extremely anisotropic LDOSs are discussed for the first time

+Address to Editors

+(Names)

+(Journal)

+Dear Editors,

-We are pleased to submit our manuscript entitled “Strongly polarized emissions from selectively controlled electric and magnetic dipole transitions in Er3+ ions” for consideration as an original article in the XXX.
+We are pleased to submit our Manuscript entitled “Strongly polarized emissions from selectively controlled electric and magnetic dipole transitions in Er3+ ions” by the author’s list for consideration as an original article in the Journal.